Jeffrey Stuut

 Jeffrey Stuut (born 25 May 1995) is a Dutch para-alpine skier.

 He won bronze medals at the 2017 World Para Alpine Skiing Championships in both the Downhill and Super-G events.
 He represented the Netherlands at the 2018 Winter Paralympics held in Pyeongchang, South Korea.

-He qualified to represent the Netherlands at the 2022 Winter Paralympics in Beijing, China.
+He represented the Netherlands at the 2022 Winter Paralympics in Beijing, China.
 He competed in several alpine skiing events.